usnistgov/OSCAL/working/SP800-53/readme.md

 For convenience, an XProc pipeline is offered that combines the three steps into a single call on an XProc processor such as XML Calabash.
 The source file should be a copy of NIST NVD [800-53-controls.xml](https://nvd.nist.gov/800-53/800-53-controls.xml).
 Next to this file (in the same subdirectory) must also be a copy of [800-53a-objectives.xml](https://nvd.nist.gov/800-53/800-53a-objectives.xml), whose contents (control objectives) are aggregated into the result.
 These files may be found here: https://nvd.nist.gov/800-53

 XML Calabash can be invoked inside oXygen XML Editor or Developer: use [SP800-53-extraction.xpl](SP800-53-extraction.xpl) in an XProc scenario set up with appropriate bindings.
 (The primary source XML file must be bound to the `source` port.
 The results are given on the `final` port.)
+This is convenient for development/debugging as intermediate results may be inspected without writing them to the file system.

 Alternatively, XML Calabash (a Java application) can be run from the command line or via Apache Maven or Gradle.
 See http://xmlcalabash.com.